ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-leader-creator.md

     </ul>
   </TabItem>
   <TabItem value="splitter" label="Reward Splitter">
     <ul>6.
-Deploy the withdrawal manager contracts by signing the two transactions with your wallet.</ul>
+Deploy the Obol Splits contracts by signing the transaction with your wallet.</ul>
   </TabItem>
 </Tabs>